MGApcDev/8b35bbd7ff2f5dd7c94fffbb1a3512bc/README.md

     0 =>           lamasandgroves.py,
     1 => str:      phrase to find anagrams for,
-    2 => filename: file of words that could be in the anagram, 3 => str:      hash algorithm (md5, sha1, sha256, sha512),
+    2 => filename: file of words that could be in the anagram, 3 => str:      hash algorithm (md5, sha1, sha256, sha512, plain),
-    4 => filename: file of hashes we should looking for }
+    4 => filename: file of hashes we should look for
+}
 ```